6 Simple Tips for Success During the 500-Calorie Diet Phase

 Make some chicken broth ahead of time.

-Before you start the low calorie diet phase of the HCG Protocol, use the recipe in the 101 Worry-Free HCG Recipe Book to make a batch of chicken broth as a base for soup or to cook your vegetables.
+Before you start the low-calorie diet phase of the HCG Protocol, use the recipe in the 101 Worry-Free HCG Recipes cookbook to make a batch of chicken broth as a base for soup or to cook your vegetables.
 You can even double the batch and freeze part of it for later.
 Some people freeze it in an ice cube tray so it is easy to just get a couple of cubes out to use for sautéing a single serving of veggies.